 The Shadow AI Problem

-When employees configure MCP servers or install AI skills directly in their coding tools (Cursor, Claude Code, Claude Desktop / Cowork, VS Code, Codex, Windsurf, Goose, Zed, OpenCode, Cline, Cline CLI, Gemini CLI, Antigravity, GitHub Copilot CLI, etc.), these integrations operate outside centralized observability and control.
+When employees configure MCP servers or install AI skills directly in their coding tools (Cursor, Claude Code, Claude Desktop / Cowork, VS Code, Codex, Hermes, Windsurf, Goose, Zed, OpenCode, Cline, Cline CLI, Gemini CLI, Antigravity, GitHub Copilot CLI, etc.), these integrations operate outside centralized observability and control.
 This creates a shadow IT problem for AI tooling that security teams must address.
 The Shadow page in the sidebar gives you a dashboard view of all shadow discovery metrics — scanned devices, managed vs. shadow server breakdowns, a Shadow vs Managed comparison chart, a Shadow Server Discoveries timeline, skill discovery timelines by risk level, and top repositories with shadow skills.
 A Connectors section shows the most common shadow servers, users with shadow servers, top servers to migrate, and which MCP clients are in use.
+A Skills section shows shadow skill discoveries over time, the most common shadow skills, users with shadow skills, and shadow skills broken down by client.
 Use it alongside Detect and Enforce for full visibility.
 Runlayer provides two complementary approaches to address shadow AI:Detect

 Discover and inventory shadow MCP servers and skills via scheduled scans